 It still can be hard to give up the privacy of your home to do the senior living transition.
 That doesn’t mean you can’t bring some of your life from your home into the senior living home.
 We encourage all our residents and their families to bring mementos from home that really personalizes their space.
 Pictures, certificates and furniture from someone’s home can really help with new surroundings.

+Another factor in how to help a senior make the transition to assisted living is to surround them with familiar stuff.
 House plants and paintings might sound pretty standard and boring, but they are a great way to make a new house or room feel like a home.
 Of course, you’ll likely have plenty of people willing to come help you with the physical work of moving furniture and hanging paintings.

-Redevelop your Routine
+Redevelop your Routine for the Transitions for Senior Living

 Whenever you go through a major change in your life, your daily routine is likely to get disrupted.
 Research shows that having a consistent routine is beneficial for your mental health.
 It helps regulate your circadian rhythm.
 And that makes sure your brain’s many neurotransmitters are properly regulated.